DIY Home Security System Installation Tips

 There are seven more vulnerable windows on the front of this house.
 Add in a sensor for a garage service door and the door from an attached garage to the house and you get a grand total of 22 door/window sensors, which is way more than most home security kits include.

-Where to Use Glass Break Sensors
+Use Glass Break Sensors On Large Windows

 Glass break sensors are perfect for protecting large windows that don’t open, like a large family room picture window.
 Or, they can add additional protection for especially vulnerable windows.
 But they’re not a substitute for an individual sensor on every openable window.